Direct-to-Garment (DTG) Printing: The Gold Standard for Print-on-Demand Apparel

 Gildan 5000

-Color Vibrancy Varies by Fabric
+1. Color Vibrancy Varies by Fabric

-Try to Avoid Transparent Images
+2. Avoid Transparent Images

-Be Mindful of Neon Colors
+3. Be Careful with Neon Colors

 Choose Gooten for Custom Apparel